 We strive to provide the perfect color print every time.
 To help our customers get the most accurate color possible, we've created a short downloadable guide illustrating how to prepare files for printing in Adobe Photoshop to ensure accurate color reproductions.

-Today’s best printers have not been able to keep up with current technology that allows cameras to capture millions of visible colors or computer monitors abilities to display those same colors.
+Today’s best printers have not been able to keep up with current technology that allows computer monitors to display millions of visible colors.
 Going from a computer monitor (RGB) to a printer (CMYK) causes a shrinking in the visible color spectrum.
 This reduction in the color spectrum is often unnoticeable but could cause some color shift if your image includes extremely vibrant or saturated colors.

 Keep in mind EVERY computer monitor is unique and will display color differently.
 Setting your ICC Profile to Adobe RGB (1998) will minimize discrepancies in color but will never give you 100% accuracy 100% of the time.

 To learn more about our color management process or to see detailed written instructions for color management and proper file preparation in regards to color management, please see our detailed color management section below.